Rumours, Noise and Real Growth: Learning to Keep My Eyes on the Road

 Who’s Taking Care of the Boss?

-Over the last few months, my team at Willingness and I have had the opportunity to explore a question that’s been lingering in the background of boardrooms, HR offices, and clinic sessions for years.
-Who is taking care of the boss?
-As therapists, psychologists, business leaders, and fellow humans, we’ve seen the toll leadership can take, especially in Malta’s private sector.
-So, we decided to look into it more closely.
+Boss Under Pressure: Who Cares for the Leader?
+Over the last few months, my team at Willingness and I explored a question that’s lingered in boardrooms, HR offices, and clinics for years: Who is taking care of the boss?
+As therapists, psychologists, business leaders, and fellow humans, we’ve seen the toll leadership can take—especially in Malta’s private sector.
+So, we decided to dig deeper.
 What followed was a study that merged data collection with lived experience.
-And the results were eye-opening.
-Understanding the Psychology of a Leader Let’s start with what kind of
+The results were eye-opening.
+The Psychology Behind Leadership Let’s start with the kind of person who typically becomes a leader.
+Our data and

 How Becoming Malta’s First Sex Therapist Changed Me as a Man

-When I first set out on this journey, I thought I was introducing something Malta desperately needed—open, honest, and professional conversations about sex, relationships, and intimacy.
-I didn’t realize how much this work would reshape me as a man, how it would influence my relationships, and how it would challenge my perception of love, trust, and even myself.
-Being Malta’s first sex therapist wasn’t just about breaking cultural taboos.
-It forced me to question my beliefs, refine my emotional boundaries, and, at times, navigate unexpected struggles in my personal life.
-It Changed How I Saw Trust—Sometimes for the Worse
+Expert Sex Therapist Advice from the Start When I first set out on this journey, I thought I was introducing something Malta desperately needed—open, honest, and professional conversations about sex, relationships, and intimacy.
+I didn’t realise how much this work would reshape me as a man, how it would influence my relationships, and how it would challenge my perception of love, trust, and even myself.
+A Personal Evolution Being Malta’s first sex therapist wasn’t just about breaking cultural taboos.
+It forced me to question my beliefs, refine my emotional boundaries, and, at times, navigate unexpected struggles in my personal

 Lessons Learned from Being Malta’s First Sex Therapist